 Similar to DSM 7, QTS 5 is a Linux-based operating system that has a web management GUI.
 It’s incredibly similar to DSM 7 from a functionality standpoint, but is less user-friendly.
 That’s not to say that QTS 5 is bad (because it’s not), it’s just a little more difficult to navigate through and understand – especially if you’re a beginner.

 QTS 5 uses QNAP’s App Center and similar to Synology, there are tons of different applications you can utilize.
 One key difference that users might be happy with is that out-of-the-box, the Linux kernel that QNAP utilizes supports the WireGuard VPN protocol.

 As of right now, Synology does not support WireGuard and there have been no reports of it coming anytime soon.
 This is said to highlight that while both operating systems are similar, there are major differences when it comes to the packages.

-Before you purchase either, it is in your best interest test-drive both as Synology and QNAP both offer online demos that you can try.
-These are fully functional demo devices, meaning that you can navigate the UI, download packages, view security settings and more.
+Before you purchase either, it is in your best interest to test-drive both as Synology and QNAP both offer online demos that you can try.
+These are fully functional demo devices, meaning that you can navigate the UI, download packages, view security settings, and more.

 It is in your best interest to try both of these before you purchase a NAS.

 2.3.1 Synology DSM 7 Live Demo

 1. Navigate to the Synology DSM demo site and select Try DSM 7.1.